JosephHeydorn/MakeCode-Tutorials/docs/projects/Lights-On-At-Dusk.md

 ## Step 2

-Up next we want to grab two digital write pins.
+Up next we want to grab two digital write pins from the advanced tab.
 Lets place one below the IF, and one below the ELSE.
 Let's set each pin to 5 and then and then change the value of the top one to 1.

 ```blocks
 basic.forever(function () {